Do you love the idea of a single use plastic bag ban? Do you hate it? Let us know what you think!

 - Free reusable bag box at the Tofino Co-Op Grocery and Ucluelet Co-Op Grocery!
 Bring in reusable bags to fill, and take some if you need!

-- Creation of the Stitch ‘n’ Beach group which meets once monthly in Ucluelet in Tofino, with the goal of making reusable fabric bags, and hosting workshops that create alternatives to plastic products like beeswax wrap!
-Check out the next event here: https://pacificrim.surfrider.org/events-calendar/2017-11/
+- Creation of the Stitch ‘n’ Beach group which meets once monthly in Ucluelet and Tofino, with the goal of making reusable fabric bags, and hosting workshops that create alternatives to plastic products like beeswax wrap!
+In 2017 we created over 2000 reusable bags.
+Check out the next event here: Events Calendar

 ARE PLASTIC BAGS RECYCLABLE IN BLUE BINS?